 - Exactly what steps should be taken to get the project working, after getting your code?
 [This should start with

-vagrant upand can include one or two commands to start components after that.]
+docker-compose upand can include one or two commands to start components after that.]

 - What features should we be looking for when marking your project?